bd1308/qbdbmgrn/README.md

 * QB Desktop then uses this new port/connection to maintain consistency between mutliple users (multi-user mode), likely through some bizarre process that is likely completely insane.

 ## Common Issues
-* H202 Error - check qbmonitord log output or `journalctl -u qbdbfilemon` to look for error messages.
+* H202 Error -
+** Check firewall to make sure all proper ports are opened ** Check that qbdbfilemon and qbdbmgrn_XX are running ** Check logs, especially when attempting multi-user mode.
+Look for errors in grep output for `port=`.
+This is how I found out that QBES 2022 doesn't work with the "latest available" release of qbdbm RPM, and inspired this repo.
 * -6190,-77 - Ensure all users of QB Enterprise have the network drive mapped and are being used the same way. qbdbfilemon/qbdbmgrn cannot support DNS names and IP mappings
 * -6190,-83 - Ensure all users can read/write files (including ND and other metadata files) on the network share.
 This typically indicates some permission/ownership issue with Samba.
 * -6190,-816 - I restarted both qbdbmgrn/qbdbfilemon and this went away.